 As a result, the picture gets a bit complicated for those following along at home.
 How are we actually doing towards our goal of FI?
 What do we actually think our expenses are going to look like once we make the transition?
 And when will we actually have the investments necessary to support that?
 I’ve had a couple requests from folks on the site for exactly this, so I thought I’d take the opportunity to lay out the details of our current post-FI annual and monthly budget and the assumptions behind it.
 Let’s get into some numbers!
 Below are the basic assumptions we’re currently operating under for our post-FI life.
 I’ll break the big items down.

 The Grizzlies need to be honest about the type of people we are.
 We are not going to be happy just sitting around doing nothing.
 Grizzly Mom actually kind of likes being a lawyer when it doesn’t involve soul-crushing hours at an international law firm.
 I actually kind of like interesting business problems when I can decide which ones I want to work on and for whom.
-We’re going to keep doing these things in our spare time and it’s likely that people will pay us every once in awhile.
-We might even make some money off this blog!

 But the bottom line is that we don’t need much to make this sustainable.
-We’re completly free to do what we want.
+We’re completely free to do what we want.
 I’m guessing that this number will actually come in far higher.
 But this is the base case.
 We can each make $20k a year and we’ll be perfectly fine.

 Our current plan is to purchase a house for around $500k in cash.
 This equates to a pretty nice place is most areas of the US.
 With that as the baseline, we layer in all our other assumptions about housing costs.
 We’re assuming around 1.1% property taxes, 1.5% home maintenance expenses, and another .2% in homeowners insurance.
 The home maintenance assumption is well under what we spend now, but California is pretty mild on houses, so we’re building in a higher buffer for this.